-Based on the decision rules described in Table 2.4, the overall consequences are estimated to be: Low.
+Based on the decision rules described in Table 2.4, the overall consequences are estimated to be Low.

-Criterion Estimate and rationale Direct impacts Plant life or health Impact score: D - major significance at the local level Citrus scab only attacks some plants in the Rutaceae family, particularly Citrus spp.
+Criterion Estimate and rationale Direct impacts Plant life or health Impact score: D - major significance at the local level Citrus scab only attacks Citrus species, but impacts on hosts may vary depending on the pathotype involved.
+Introduction of new pathotypes in Australia could potentially result in impacts on some Citrus spp. that are presently unaffected by citrus scab.
 Other plants are unaffected by citrus scab.
 Citrus scab infection results in fruit blemishes that reduce the value of citrus fruit for the fresh market (Hyun et al. 2009).
 Losses largely depend on local and seasonal variations in the weather (Smith IM et al. 1997).
 The disease can affect susceptible rootstock in the nursery, stunting seedlings or making them bushy and difficult to bud (Smith IM et al. 1997).
 The disease does not establish, or is of little importance, in citrus growing areas with a dry climate (Smith IM et al. 1997).
 However, impacts may be significant in some other districts.
-Other aspects of the environment Impact score: A - indiscernible at the local level Direct impacts are limited to effects on plant health (see above).
+Other aspects of the Impact score: A - indiscernible at the local level environment Direct impacts are limited to effects on plant health (see above).
 No other direct impacts on the environment associated with Elsinoë fawcettii have been reported.
 Indirect impacts Eradication, control Impact score: D - major significance at the local level Elsinoë fawcettii can be controlled by using resistant cultivars and application of fungicides (Smith IM et al. 1997).
-Benomyl, ferbam and copper fungicides are commonly used for control of scab (Timmer 2000).
-However, benomyl-tolerant strains of the pathogen have been found (Whiteside 1980).
+Copper fungicides are commonly used for control of scab (Timmer 2000).
 Once established the pathogen can be persistent and is unlikely to be eradicated.
 Domestic trade Impact score: A - indiscernible at the local level Citrus scab is already present in citrus-growing areas of eastern and northern Australia, so additional impacts on domestic trade would not be expected.
 International trade Impact score: A - indiscernible at the local level Citrus scab is already present in citrus-growing areas of eastern and northern Australia, so significant additional impacts on international trade would not be expected.
 Elsinoë fawcettii is not recognised as a quarantine pest by regional plant protection organisations (Smith IM et al. 1997; CABI 2016) so additional restrictions on international trade are unlikely.
 Indirect environmental and non- Impact score: A - indiscernible at the local level commercial impacts The potential impacts to plant health described above are unlikely to result in discernible changes to plant communities, ecological processes, the natural environment or human recreational uses.